pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-roleassignment-remove.md

 ## Options

 `-u, --webUrl <webUrl>`
-: URL of the site where the folder is located
+: The URL of the site where the folder is located.

 `--folderUrl [folderUrl]`
-: Relative URL of the folder.
+: The server- or site-relative URL of the folder.

 `--principalId [principalId]`
-: SharePoint ID of principal it may be either user id or group id we want to remove permissions Specify principalId only when upn or groupName are not used.
+: The SharePoint principal id.
+It may be either an user id or group id for which the role assignment will be removed.
+Specify either upn, groupName or principalId but not multiple.

 `--upn [upn]`
-: upn/email of user.
-Specify either upn or principalId.
+: The upn/email of the user.
+Specify either upn, groupName or principalId but not multiple.

 `--groupName [groupName]`
-: enter group name of Azure AD or SharePoint group.
-Specify either groupName or principalId.
+: The Azure AD or SharePoint group name.
+Specify either upn, groupName or principalId but not multiple.

 `--confirm`
-: Don't prompt for confirming removing the role assignment
+: Don't prompt for confirmation when removing the role assignment.

 --8<-- "docs/cmd/_global.md"